Filling data gaps with Project Blueprint

 Project Blueprint operates thanks to a strong baseline of investors and funders who see the value of waterway health monitoring, data collection and community participation for an improved future.
 This networked approach extends to financial investment, resourcing and in-kind contributions from diverse stakeholders.

-Project Blueprint is funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation, BMA, and North Queensland Bulk Ports.
+Project Blueprint is funded by the Healthy Rivers to Reef Partnership in collaboration with BHP Mitsubishi Alliance (BMA) and North Queensland Bulk Ports Corporation.
+The project was initially established thanks to funding through the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation.